Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/FFI/CuisFFIPrimer.md

 #### Thread Affinity
 When a Smalltalk process makes an FFI callout it becomes "affined" (from affinity) to the currently executing thread, and will remain affined until the callout returns.
-Nested callbacks and callouts within an affined process will stay affined fr the dynamic extent of the outermost callout and hence occur on the same thread.
+Nested callbacks and callouts within an affined process will stay affined for the dynamic extent of the outermost callout and hence occur on the same thread.
 An FCP is affined to the foreign thread that invoked it through a callback.

 In addition the programmer can affine a Smalltalk process to a thread or preclude it from being affined to a specific thread.
-Threads known to the threded VM that can run Smalltalk (including those introduced to the VM by foreign callbacks) are giuven a numeric identifier starting at 1.
+Threads known to the threded VM that can run Smalltalk (including those introduced to the VM by foreign callbacks) are given a numeric identifier starting at 1.
 A Smalltalk process has a **threadAffinity** inst var that is normally nil, meaning it can run on any thread.
-In a callout if a Process's threadAffinity is nil it will be set to the thread id of the current thread, affining it for the dynamic extent of the callout, threadASffinity being reset to nil on return of the callout.
+In a callout if a Process's threadAffinity is nil it will be set to the thread id of the current thread, affining it for the dynamic extent of the callout, threadAffinity being reset to nil on return of the callout.
 The programmer can set threadAffinity through the simple threadAffinity: accessor.
-Setting threadAffinity to a negatiubve integer causes that Process to run on any trhread other than the thread whos ID is the positive value of that negative threadAffinity.
+Setting threadAffinity to a negative integer causes that Process to run on any thread other than the thread whose ID is the positive value of that negative threadAffinity.

 #### Collecting Errors in Threaded Callouts
 There is a preemption point on a callout returning before it executes Smalltalk.
 Since a returning callout may block in ownVM another thread may make a callout before the blocking thread can continue.
 There  is therefore the possibility that if the callout returns an error the collection of the error information may be preempted and when accessed will be stale.
 So there needs to be a way of accessing errors associated with callouts such that there is no possibility of preemption.
 To achieve this one can specify an error reaper in a pragma immediately following a callout pragma.
-Here are two examples
+Here are two examples, the first reading Unix's errno variable, the second calling Window's GetLastError function.

 *FFITestLibrary class methods for error reaping examples*<br>
 <b>unixSysCallOpen:</b><font color="#000000"> </font><font color="#000080">path</font><font color="#000000"> </font><b>oflag:</b><font color="#000000"> </font><font color="#000080">oflag</font><font color="#000000"><br>